abrantesasf/sicp-abrantes-study-guide/README.md

    10. If possible, buy a copy of SICP Instructor's Manual (see above)

 1. **Building Abstractions with Procedures**
      1.1 The Elements of Programming
-    *
+         * asdf